estuary/flow/site/docs/reference/Connectors/capture-connectors/intercom.md

 ## Prerequisites

+There are two ways to authenticate with Intercom:

+* In the Flow web app, you sign in directly.
+You'll need the username and password associated with [a user with full permissions](https://www.intercom.com/help/en/articles/280-how-do-i-add-remove-or-delete-a-teammate) on your Intercom workspace.

-* The [access token](https://developers.intercom.com/building-apps/docs/authentication-types#section-how-to-get-your-access-token) for you Intercom account.
+* Using the flowctl CLI, you configure authentication manually.
+You'll need the [access token](https://developers.intercom.com/building-apps/docs/authentication-types#section-how-to-get-your-access-token) for you Intercom account.

 ## Configuration